Although David Bohm is perhaps best known for his work exploring the possibilities of "hidden variables" that would

-Bohm's work on "hidden variables" inspired John Bell to develop a theorem on "inequalities" that would need to be satisfied by hidden variables.
+Bohm's search for "hidden variables" inspired John Bell to develop a theorem on "inequalities" that would need to be satisfied by hidden variables.
 To this date, every test of Bell's theorem has violated his inequalities and shown that the quantum theory cannot be replaced by one with "local" hidden variables.
 If they exist at all, "hidden variables" must also be "nonlocal."

 The Measurement Process